 4. A detailed description of the qualified facility and fixed capital assets.

-5. An estimate of the capital investment and number of employment positions at the qualified facility, including:
+5. An estimate of the capital investment and number of employment positions with job duties associated with the qualified facility, including:

 (a) A schedule of qualifying investments.

 (b) A list of full-time employment positions, the estimated number of employees to be hired for the positions each year during the first five years of operation and the annual wages for each position, calculated without employee-related benefits.

 6. A nonrefundable processing fee in an amount determined by the authority.

 7. Other information as required by the authority to determine eligibility for the income tax credits and the amount of income tax credits, as prescribed by this section.

 8. An affirmation, signed by an authorized executive representing the business, that the applicant: